+Our fantastic cafe must be one of the best places to eat and relax in the Lake District.
 The cafe offers a variety of hot meals and salads, childrens' meals, sandwiches, soups and cakes with a wide range of teas and coffees.
 There is also a range of takeway snacks available from the "hatch" if you don't have time to sit down to eat and drink.

 Create something special and personal using wool and colour.
 Anyone from the age of 4 to 94 can felt.
 Simple items such as a felt brooch or felt ball can be made in as little as 30 minutes.

 Children love the tactile experience of blending warm water, soap and wool together, giving a beautiful result which is uniquely expressed and ready to take home with pride.
 Drop in childrens & adults workshops coming soon

 Prices vary depending on the type of workshop.